nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Notes about the image format:**<br>

 - Image must be specified in the following format `i/FILEPATH:DESCRIPTION`.
 Make sure your file path is from the directory the jar file is run.
-Description is optional and can be omitted. [exp. `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pr/north,123 Street,1-room,$300000 i/JohnDoe.jpg:Profile Picture of John Doe`]
+Description is optional and can be omitted. [exp. `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pf/north,123 Street,1-room,$300000 i/Livingroom(blk123).jpg:Living room of Block 123 #01-01`]

 </div>